Your iPad is frozen on a black screen, stuck on the Apple logo, or just dead to the touch, and the force restart everyone swears by does nothing.

 Here's what to do:

-1. If only one app is stuck, force-quit it from the App Switcher.
+If only one app is stuck, force-quit it instead of restarting the whole thing.

 Where to Next